apache/cordova-docs/README.md

 Generating the Documentation
 ----------------------------

-Currently, Cordova-Docs uses a Ruby script and [joDoc](http://github.com/davebalmer/jodoc) to generate HTML documentation.
+Currently, a Ruby script and [joDoc](http://github.com/davebalmer/jodoc) are used to generate the HTML documentation.

 ### Install joDoc ###